-The state of North Dakota highlights some guidelines and recommendations for employers as to how and when to give bereavement leaves to the employees they hire.
+The state of North Dakota highlights some guidelines and recommendations for employers as to how and when to give bereavement leave to the employees they hire.
 A bereavement leave is a leave taken upon the event of the death of an immediate or close family member for grievance and arrangement of the funeral.

 Bereavement Leave North Dakota And Federal Law